menu

 Demographics

-The education level of Eagle Lake - St. Francis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.56% of adults 25 and older in Eagle Lake - St. Francis have a college degree.
+The percentage of adults in Eagle Lake - St. Francis who are college-educated is close to the national average for all communities of 21.84%: 17.56% of the adults in Eagle Lake - St. Francis have a bachelor's degree or advanced degree.

 The per capita income in Eagle Lake - St. Francis in 2018 was $28,109, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,436 for a family of four.
 However, Eagle Lake - St. Francis contains both very wealthy and poor people as well.